 \section{Introduction}

 As a fundamental task in machine learning, representation learning targets at extracting compact features from the raw data, and has been dominated by the fully supervised paradigm over the past decades \cite{he2016deep}, \cite{russakovsky2015imagenet}, \cite{yun2019cutmix}, \cite{zhang2017mixup}.
 Recent progress on representation learning has witnessed a remarkable success over self-supervised learning \cite{doersch2015unsupervised}, \cite{gidaris2018unsupervised}, \cite{noroozi2016unsupervised}, \cite{pathak2016context}, \cite{wu2018unsupervised}, which facilitates feature learning without human annotated labels.
-In self-supervised learning, a network is trained based a series of predefined tasks according to the intrinsic distribution priors of images, such as image colorization \cite{zhang2016colorful}, rotation prediction \cite{gidaris2018unsupervised}, context completion \cite{pathak2016context}, \emph{etc.}.
-More recently, the contrastive learning method \cite{he2020momentum}, which is based on instance discrimination as pretext task, has taken-off as it has been demonstrated to outperform the supervised counterparts on several downstream tasks like classification and detection.
+In self-supervised learning, a network is trained based on a series of predefined tasks according to the intrinsic distribution priors of images, such as image colorization \cite{zhang2016colorful}, rotation prediction \cite{gidaris2018unsupervised}, context completion \cite{pathak2016context}, \emph{etc}.
+More recently, the contrastive learning method \cite{he2020momentum}, which is based on instance discrimination as a pretext task, has taken-off as it has been demonstrated to outperform the supervised counterparts on several downstream tasks like classification and detection.

-In contrastive learning, due to the lack of labels, each image as well its augmentations is treated as a separate class, and the features among different transformations of an image are pulled closer together, while all other images are treated as negatives and pushed away.
-In this setting, the invariance is only encoded from low-level image transformations such as cropping, blurring, and color jittering, \emph{etc.}.
-While the invariance to semantically similar images is not explicitly modeled but on the contrary, they are treated as negatives and pushed away.
+In contrastive learning, each image as well its augmentations is treated as a separate class, and the views generated by a single image are pulled closer together, while all other images are treated as negatives and pushed away.
+In this setting, the invariance is only encoded from low-level image transformations such as cropping, blurring, and color jittering, \emph{etc}.
+While the invariance to semantically similar images is not explicitly modeled but on the contrary, they are treated as negatives and pushed away as in MoCo \cite{he2020momentum}.
 This is contradictory with the alignment principle \cite{wang2020understanding} of feature representation, which favors the encoders to assign similar features to similar samples.
-As a result, the optimization is contradictory with the intrinsic distribution of images and suffers slow convergence.
-This is especially true for the intermediate layers that accept gradients from the last embedding layers.
+As a result, the optimization is contradictory with the intrinsic distribution of images and is not optimal for feature representation.